-A further review of evidence on common approaches to prevent ACEs and/or mitigate their negative impacts found over 100 evidence-based interventions which were identified and collated across four common approaches: supporting parenting; building relationships and resilience; early identification of adversity and, responding to trauma and specific ACEs.
+A further review of evidence on common approaches to prevent ACEs and/or mitigate their negative impacts found over 100 evidence based interventions which were identified and collated across four common approaches: supporting parenting; building relationships and resilience; early identification of adversity and, responding to trauma and specific ACEs.
 Although the interventions identified by this review varied in type, the review identified cross-cutting themes, which could be used to inform a whole system approach (spanning individual, family and community levels) to tackle ACEs across the life course (Di Lemma et al., 2019).

 In addition to interventions which reduce childhood adversity, the literature also includes interventions that reduce covariates of childhood adversity to enhance positive outcomes across the social-ecological continuum; individual, family, community, society, and public policy.
+The emerging focus on community child maltreatment prevention strategies such as Strengthening Families Initiative and Strong Communities in the US (outlined below) encourages neighbours and members of a community to share a collective responsibility in the protection of children.
 Studies indicate that neighbourhoods can have a significant effect on parenting behaviours and child outcomes, demonstrating potential positive effects a neighbourhood can have in mitigating childhood adversity.
-Years of research have repeatedly shown that community factors such as poverty, violent crime, and drug trafficking influence rates of child maltreatment so addressing these conditions matters when trying to prevent child maltreatment (Brennan et al., 2020).
+Years of research have repeatedly shown that community factors such as poverty, violent crime, and drug trafficking influence rates of child maltreatment so addressing these conditions matters when trying to prevent child maltreatment (Brennan et al., 2020)